webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 * System listens to given git repos, send event to salt reactor
 * Salt reactor pull, and run scripts (bower, grunt, composer, etc) and makes a zip archive
 * Salt reactor launch rsync when changes are detected
-* Ensure all components works on '''webplatformSTAGING.org''' AND '''webplatform.org''' top level domains, without configuration switch
+* Ensure all components works on BOTH '''webplatform.org''' AND '''webplatformSTAGING.org''' top level domains, ''without configuration switches''
 * Ensure all VM are on Ubuntu 14.04 LTS
-* Self-contained environment at every level; In other words, staging MUST NOT use the production
+* Ensure all dead code is moved without breaking features

 == Tasks ==